neontribe/my-best-life/content/services/grooveschool-one-2-one.md

       after just one session I was able to go away and put together my first mix!
 Thanks I'll be back soon
     author: Amy Lee
+  - comment: As friends with a similar interest in house music, we wanted to learn to DJ together back-to-back.
+Our aim being to learn the basic techniques of DJing + put a mix together.
+Through the few sessions we have had with Richie so far, we feel we've made progress — now understanding the basics better and having a clear foundation on which to build upon.
+We're now in the process of putting the mix together and look forward to continuing our work on this.
+As one of us is also blind, we were looking for a DJing instructor who would be able to take account of this, understanding the accessibility issues surrounding it and coming up with solutions.
+Richie has been extremely helpful in this regard — recommending the most appropriate equipment for us to practice with.”
+    author: Charlie and David
 ---